animal-tree/Writing-stuff-2/Formal theory/Velocity-addition-formula.md

 rendering the formula useless.

-How can a commonly used and/or useful formula be proven useless?
-Well, either the postulate, as it connects to the formula's variables, or the formula's usefulness, is false.
-One or the other has to go.

 # Deriving the velocity-addition formula (most rigorously)

 In case the above derivation of the velocity-addition formula doesn't satisfy one's preference of rigor, here is a derivation of the velocity-addition formula from absolute scratch.
 This derivation is besides the point of the earlier disproof (of the validness of its utility with Einstein's first postulate), and is constructed just as a simple but rigorous derivation of the velocity-addition formula, for educating and organizing's-sake.